-Before you go out to a restaurant, you should always look for a voucher.
-Quite often you can find 2 for 1 on main meals, 25% off, or even free desserts - and all it takes is a quick google before you go.
+Before you go out to a restaurant, you should always look for a voucher to see if you can save yourself some cash.
+Quite often you can find 2-for-1 deals on main meals, 25% off your bill, or even free desserts - and all it takes is a quick Google search before you go.

-Make sure you search on websites such as MyVoucherCodes, MoneySavingExpert or a restaurant chain’s offers page to find the best deals.
-You can often find vouchers at Pizza Express, Frankie & Benny’s, Zizzi, Chiquito‘s and many more.
+Make sure you search on websites such as MyVoucherCodes, or on a restaurant chain’s offers page, and see which deals are available.
+You can often find vouchers to use at Pizza Express, Frankie & Benny’s, Nando's, Costa, and many more.

-There’s a trick to get the deal if you don’t need insurance too.
-You’re able to buy any insurance on the website to unlock the offer, and this includes the cheapest one you can buy…
+There’s a trick to get the deal if you don’t need insurance too: You’re able to buy any insurance on the website to unlock the offer, and this includes the cheapest ones on offer.

-If you head onto travel insurance and purchase 1 day of travel insurance in the United Kingdom, this should cost you around £1 (or £1.01 to be exact).
+If you head into travel insurance and purchase 7 days of travel insurance within the United Kingdom, this should only cost you around £5 (or £5.11 to be exact).
 Pick any day you like for the cover, as it doesn’t matter if you’re going away that day or not, it’s just to unlock the deal.

-After your purchase you’ll be emailed a code to unlock 2 for 1 restaurants for a whole year… and you only spent £1.
+After your purchase, you’ll be emailed a code to unlock 2-for-1 restaurants for a whole year, and you only need to spend £5.